 Perverting the Course of Justice

-Just note, If you provide false or misleading information on a notice of intended prosecution there is a very good chance a charge of Perverting The Course of Justice will follow!
+Just note, If you provide false or misleading information on a notice of intended prosecution there is a very good chance a charge to Pervert The Course of Justice will follow!
 The police take these charges extremely seriously and so do the Courts.
-Perverting the course of justice can carry a custodial sentence if convicted.
+To pervert the course of justice can carry a custodial sentence if convicted.
 Cases of perverting the course of justice must be dealt with in the Crown Court.
 They nearly always result in a prison sentence of at least six months!
 The maximum sentence for perverting the course of justice is life imprisonment.
 It is possible for the Crown Court to impose a fine, a community order, a suspended sentence or a prison sentence of any length.

 The offence is contrary to common law and triable only on indictment, meaning that it can only be heard in the Crown Court.
 It carries a maximum penalty of life imprisonment and/or a fine.
 The course of justice must be in existence at the time of the act(s).
 The course of justice starts when: an event has occurred, from which it can reasonably be expected that an investigation will follow; investigations which could/might bring proceedings have actually started; or proceedings have started or are about to start.

 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!
-It is not worth it.
+It is NOT worth it.